newbieYoung/Simple-Crop/README.md

 Compared with the currently popular Web picture cropping components, its advantages are as follows:

-- Picture supports rotation at any angle;
+- Picture supports rotation at any angle.
 - Supports border judgment.
-When there is a blank in the crop frame, the picture is automatically absorbed to completely fill the crop frame;
+When there is a blank in the crop frame, the picture is automatically absorbed to completely fill the crop frame.
-- Mobile terminal zoom is based on the center of two fingers;
+- Mobile terminal zoom is based on the center of two fingers.
-- Supports Mobile and PC;
+- Supports mobile and PC.
-- Supports script, React, Vue, AngularJS (Vue, AngularJS to be implemented);
+- Supports script, React, Vue, AngularJS (Vue, AngularJS to be implemented).
 - Has an interactive experience comparable to native clients.

-## Install
+## Installation

 ```
 npm install simple-crop